 A property surveyor, or land surveyor, precisely defines the boundaries of a plot of land.
 This can then be used to report a legal claim, help during a new construction project, or update the deeds.

 Surveyors for property accurately define the locations of buildings, roads, boundaries, and any other structures on the property.
-This can help with changes to the boundary, accurately defining where structures are allowed to be built as well as advise on the correct depth of foundations.
+This can help with changes to the boundary, accurately defining where structures are allowed to be built, and advising on the correct depth of foundations.

-A land surveyor can work for the county, a private company, and they can be employed by homeowners too.
+A land surveyor can work for the county or a private company and be employed by homeowners too.

 Land Surveys Are Routine in Real Estate Transactions

-When a buyer gets a mortgage loan one of the routine things that a lender will do is hire a property surveyor to conduct a land survey.
-The surveyor is hired to ensure that the home and any other structures fall within the boundaries of the property.
+When a buyer gets a mortgage loan, one of the routine things that a lender will do is hire a property surveyor to conduct a land survey.
+The surveyor is hired to ensure that the home and other structures fall within the property's boundaries.
 They are looking to make sure there are no zoning violations.

-For example, it is not unusual at all for a neighbor to install a shed or a fence the encroaches onto an adjoining property.
-The surveyor can determine fairly easily is there is any kind of violation.
+For example, it is not unusual for a neighbor to install a shed or a fence that encroaches onto an adjoining property.
+The surveyor can determine pretty easily if there is any violation.

-The common name for a property survey when buying or selling a home is a mortgage plot plan.
+A mortgage plot plan is a common name for a property survey when buying or selling a home.
 Buyers typically get a copy of the plot plan at closing.
-The cost of the land survey is paid for by the buyers as part of the their closing costs.
+The buyers pay for the land survey as part of their closing costs.

 When Might you Need to Hire Surveyors for Property?

 Besides buying or selling a home, there are other circumstances where you might hire a surveyor.
-If you are making an alteration to your current home or building a new one, hiring a surveyor will precisely identify the boundaries of your property.
-They will also establish any restrictions that you could be under during the construction.
+If you are altering your current home or building a new one, hiring a surveyor will precisely identify the boundaries of your property.
+They will also establish any restrictions you could be under during the construction.

-If your plot of land is subject to any restrictions like this, a land surveyor will make sure you are aware of any issues, so that you don't run into any problems.
+If your plot of land is subject to restrictions like this, a land surveyor will ensure you are aware of any issues so that you don't run into any problems.
 This should ensure that you don't infringe upon anyone else's rights when you start a construction project.

-Hiring a property surveyor makes sure you don't find yourself in the difficult position of having constructed an addition to your home that isn't on your land.
+Hiring a property surveyor ensures you don't find yourself in the challenging position of having constructed an addition to your home that isn't on your land.
 The cost of hiring a surveyor could seem inconsequential if you have to demolish part of your property because of a misunderstanding of the property boundaries.

-Can you imagine for example adding a garage and later find out you installed it over the lot line?
+Can you imagine, for example, adding a garage and later finding out you installed it over the lot line?
 That would not be fun.

-The two most common types of surveys that you are likely to encounter are mortgage surveys and boundary surveys.
+The two most common types of surveys you are likely to encounter are mortgage and boundary surveys.

-As previously mentioned, when purchasing a property, the lender involved might require a mortgage survey.
-This type of survey makes sure that the property being purchased is correctly defined in the legal documents.
+As previously mentioned, the lender involved might require a mortgage survey when purchasing a property.
+This survey ensures that the property being purchased is correctly defined in the legal documents.

-This will show the lender that the property is worth the value that is being placed on it by your offer.
-The lender needs this to make sure that they aren't loaning too much money and risking their investment.
+This will show the lender that the property is worth the value placed on it by your offer.
+The lender needs this to ensure they aren't loaning too much money and risking their investment.
 Lending money on a property that has zoning violations would not be prudent.

-The boundary survey is to check that the property lines of the home match up with the documentation.
-This makes sure that the home’s deed is correct, including any easements on the property.
+The boundary survey checks that the home's property lines match up with the documentation.
+This ensures that the home’s deed is correct, including any easements on the property.

 How Much Does Property Surveying Cost?

-The cost that you will have to pay to have your property surveyed can vary greatly.
-Factors including the size of your lot, the number of buildings and structures that need to be surveyed, as well as your location, can affect the overall price.
-Typically, prices start from more than $200, up to around $1,000.
+The cost you will have to pay to have your property surveyed can vary greatly.
+Factors, including the size of your lot, the number of buildings and structures that need to be surveyed, and your location, can affect the overall price.

-If you are looking to hire a property surveyor, your lender or title company might be able to office and recommendations.
-If you aren't using a county surveyor, you can research online to check potential surveyors and compare prices.
+If you are looking to hire a property surveyor, your lender or title company might be able to offer recommendations.
+You can research online to check potential surveyors and compare prices if you aren't using a county surveyor.

 Final Thoughts on Property Surveyors

-Hopefully, you have found this guide on land surveys and what property surveyors do to be useful.
+Hopefully, you have found this guide on land surveys and what property surveyors do helpful.